 Touch keyboard not working in Windows 10

 1. Press Windows Key + R combination, type put regedit in Run dialog box and hit Enter to open the Registry Editor.

 2. Navigate here:

 3. At this registry location and in the right pane of the above-shown window, look for the MonitorSize named registry string.
 Please note that this registry key is not available in non-touch based computers.
 The incorrect Value data for the MonitorSize registry string is the root cause behind this issue.
 Double click on the same string to modify it:

 4. Finally, in the Edit String box, put a decimal data such as 22.5.
 Click OK.
 Close Registry Editor, reboot, and your problem should be fixed after restarting the machine.

-Registry Disclaimer: These steps involve registry manipulation.
-Making mistakes while manipulating registry could affect your system adversely.
+These steps involve registry manipulation.
+Making mistakes while manipulating the registry could affect your system adversely.
 So be careful while editing registry entries and create a System Restore point first.

-In case the registry fix didn’t work, you can try Microsoft’s HotFix.
-You may also try using the Touch Keyboard Troubleshooter from Microsoft and see if it helps you resolve your problem.
+If your Touch Keyboard in Windows 10/8 is not working properly or if you think it has been set up incorrectly, try using the Touch Keyboard Troubleshooter from Microsoft and see if it helps you resolve your problem.

 Let us know if this works for you!